bwgartner/agado-regreso/README.md

    - suggest dropping into /tmp ( otherwise you can edit agado-regreso.conf )
    - select the desired test cases ( place /tmp/mmtests/work/log/testCase.list )     - see sample set in /tmp/agado-regreso/cache/mmtests-testCase.list or just setup a single one until the update repos are re-enabled
    - validate with a sample run
-   - cd /tmp/mmtests ; mmtests --no-monitor --config ./config stream
+   - cd /tmp/mmtests ; ./run-mmtests.sh --no-monitor --config ./config stream

 4. Do a manual wrapper run
    - cd /tmp/agado-regreso ; sh -x ./bin/agado-regreso